compbiomed-unito/MUSE-XAE/README.md

 ![](Images/MUSE_XAE.png)

-MUSE-XAE is a user-friendly tool powered by the robust capabilities of autoencoder neural networks, allowing for the extraction and visualization of mutational signatures present in a tumor catalog.
+MUSE-XAE is a user-friendly tool powered by the robust capabilities of autoencoder neural networks, allowing for the extraction and visualization of SBS mutational signatures present in a tumor catalog.
 MUSE-XAE consists of a hybrid denoising autoencoder with a nonlinear encoder that enables the learning of nonlinear interactions and a linear decoder that ensures interpretability.
 Based on the experiments, MUSE-XAE has proven to be one of the best performing and accurate tools in extracting mutational signatures.
 To delve deeper into its workings, please read the related paper

+## Requirements

+## Input

+MUSE-XAE assumes that the input tumor catalog is in .csv o .txt (with tab separated) format.
+The tumour catalogue \[ M \in \mathbb{R}^{96 \times N} \] is the number of tumours and 96 is the number of SBS mutational classes.

 ## Usage

 We suggest to use MUSE-XAE with default parameters choosen based on experiments.

-For Example to extract mutational signatures on the PCAWG datasets run the following:
+To extract mutational signatures from on the PCAWG datasets run the following:

 `python ./MUSE_XAE/MUSE_XAE.py --dataset PCAWG`